waf/waf.github.com/content/native-javascript-promises-and-browser-apis.rst

 Altering the Program Flow
 ============================

 Right now we're chaining all of our functions together, one after the other.
-This causes some inefficiency and a poor user experience: We request permission for notifications and wait to receive it, and then we request permission for geolocation and wait to receive it.
-Ideally, we would request both the permissions at once and then wait until we receive both of the permissions.
+This causes some inefficiency and a poor user experience: We request permission for notifications and wait to receive it, and then we request the user's position and wait to receive it.
+Since these requests don't depend on each other, ideally we would issue both of these requests at once, and then wait until both of the requests were successful.

 The Promise API has a solution.
 The static function ``Promise.All()`` converts multiple promises into a single promise that resolves when all input promises resolve, or rejects when any input promise rejects.
 This is exactly what we need for our desired behavior: